…this translation came to remove the dust and bring the language and expressions back to their pure origin.

 and Youssef Matta h/b 310pp

-A commentary on Luke’s Gospel written to help Arab Muslims understand the message of Christ.
+A commentary on Luke’s Gospel written to help Arab readers understand the message of Christ.
 Research was done to find out readers’ difficulties in understanding Luke and the commentary written in response.
 The text of Luke is included in calligraphy.
 This book has been warmly received by readers in many countries.
 It is now also being used as a textbook in the teaching of comparative religion in two Arab universities.

 In order to illuminate the Sufi approach in the Gospel of John, the authors choose eight symbols, or concepts or basic keys, as follows: the beginning, life, light, love, the lamb, wine, water, bread.
 ‘The life’ and ‘the light’ are the most loved of the beautiful names of God among the Sufis.
 In the commentary it is noted that much of Sufi poetry and literature points to the person of Jesus Christ and his teachings.

-Genesis provides the foundation for understanding God’s purposes and many of the key characters are known to Muslims.
+Genesis provides the foundation for understanding God’s purposes and many of the key characters are known generally to Arabs.
 Among subjects covered are: Abraham, Melchizedek, Ishmael, the promised land, sacrifice, and names of God.
 Contributors are both Arabs and westerners, and all the articles were written in response to feedback from readers of the biblical text.